andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 IntelliSense was a big deal.

-For example, Charles Petzold, the author of the bible if you wanted to develop Windows applications, wrote in his article from 2005 called ["Does Visual Studio Rot the Mind"][vs-rot-mind] (foreshadowing):
+For example, Charles Petzold, the author of the bible you had to read if you wanted to develop Windows applications, wrote in his article from 2005 called ["Does Visual Studio Rot the Mind"][vs-rot-mind] (foreshadowing):

 > IntelliSense is considered by some to be the most important programming innovation since caffeine.
 > It works especially well with .NET because Visual Studio can use reflection to obtain all the information